gmsaez/MachineLearning_loans/README.md

 # MachineLearning_loans
-In this project I will use lending data from 2007-2010 and be trying to classify and predict whether or not the borrower paid back their loan in full.
+In this project I analized lending data from 2007-2010 and be trying to classify and predict whether or not the borrower paid back their loan in full.
 You can download the data from https://www.kaggle.com/braindeadcoder/lending-club-data.

 Data Columns description: